 Email programs can accept single or multiple attachments of any format, but not as a folder, unless it has been compressed as an archive first.
-Aladdin[TM] Software make the ubiquitous Stuffit[TM] program which is great for compressing files in his way.
+AladdinTM Software make the ubiquitous StuffitTM program which is great for compressing files in his way.
 It's available for Mac or Windows and handles ZIP compression as well as with its own proprietary format, which uses lossless compression.
-A Stuffit archive will have a .sit extension, which requires expansion by Stuffit (which is incorporated into the Mac OS), but this can also be saved as a self-extracting archive.
+A Stuffit archive will have a .sit extension. which requires expansion by Stuffit (which is incorporated into the Mac OS), but this can also be saved as a self-extracting archive.
 In this instance, the archive bears the .sea extension and either WinZip or Stuffit can expand such Mac created archives.
-If you are using the latest Mac OS X system, you can also use the contextual menu to select the 'compress file' option, to guickly create a ZIP archive on-the-fly.
+If you are using the latest Mac OS X system, you can also use the contextual menu to select the 'compress file' option, to quickly create a ZIP archive on-the-fly.
 If the pictures in the source folder are JPEGs, then you will probably not notice a big difference in the final file size.
 But don't worry, this compression does not compromise the quality of the JPEG images any further.

-Adobe Photoshop CS6 for Photographers: www.photoshopforphotographers.com directly to a page from where they can view the file or download it directly.
-The advantage of this is that the email you send is small since it only contains a text link to the server.
+you send is small since it only contains a text link to the server.
 There is also less risk of such emails being rejected and if the person you are sending the email to needs to share the image link with someone else, they only have to forward the message - they don't have to forward the entire image attachment all over again.
 First you need to know how to upload to a server.
 If you connect to the Internet using a subscription service your Internet Service Provider (ISP) will most likely have provided you with a limited amount of server space that you can use to host your own website and upload files to.
 If you don't have a subscription service or your ISP doesn't provide an adequate amount of server space, you can always rent space from a company that provides a web hosting service on a dedicated server.